Alpha release Expect sharp edges. Feedback welcome on GitHub Issues.

 • Import and export OPML for your feed list.

-Guignol Settings: three configurable folder paths for the vault, highlights, and digests, plus theme, language, polling interval, and a Claude CLI binary field.
+Guignol Settings: three configurable folder paths for the vault, highlights, and digests, plus theme, language, polling interval, an AI provider picker, and binary path fields for Claude CLI and Codex CLI.

 Highlight what matters.